Healthy Banana Oatmeal Muffins

 Ingredients

-• 1 cup old fashioned oats or 3/4 cup oat flour
+• 1 cup old fashioned oats or 3/4 cup packed oat flour

 • 1 tbsp water (optional but recommended)